How to adapt to a slowing rental market

 Read more

-The Real Estate Institute of New Zealand’s (REINZ) January 2024 figures show slower sales and a significant increase in the number of property listings available.
+The Real Estate Institute of New Zealand’s (REINZ) October 2024 figures show that spring has officially arrived, and has brought a wave of positivity and optimism to New Zealand’s property market.

 Read More